Dice of the Royal Game of Ur

 Tetrahedral Dice

 The most commonly used dice when playing the Royal Game of Ur are the tetrahedral dice, which are dice that are shaped like triangle-based pyramids.
-These dice are difficult to pick up and roll, but despite this, they are strongly associated with the Royal Game of Ur!
+These dice are difficult to pick up and roll, but despite this, they are strongly associated with the Royal Game of Ur.
 This is because sir Leonard Woolley excavated a set of these unique tetrahedral dice alongside the RGU game boards that were dated to 2600 BCE (over 4500 years ago!).

 How do they work?
 Each die has two corners marked with white, and two unmarked corners.
 After rolling the dice, you can count the number of die with a marked corner facing upwards to get your roll!